N.B: In the spirit of full transparency, the following Coin Report update on Zilliqa is a Sponsored Post.

 Inactive Address Count in Top 20 (30 Days of No Activity): 5*

-Following this, before we move on to more substantial metrics, I’d like to briefly highlight Zilliqa’s 30-day Volatility of -0.0207.
-This is the 7th-lowest degree of volatility found among prior reports and is suggestive of a potential accumulate range, at least against the Dollar.
+Following this, before we move on to more substantial metrics, I’d like to briefly highlight Zilliqa’s 30-day Volatility of -0.0303 (up by roughly a third from the previous report).
+This is the 13th-lowest (bottom fifth) degree of volatility found among prior reports and is again suggestive of a potential accumulate range, at least against the Dollar.

 Now, let’s take a look at the remaining General metrics before moving on to Supply Emission and concluding with Distribution:

 Some of the most significant metrics to evaluate for speculators are those related to buy-side and sell-side Liquidity.
-I found Zilliqa to have buy-side Liquidity of 137.15 BTC within 10% of spot price across all listed exchanges, equating to an immense 1.85% of its Network Value.
-This is the highest degree of buy-side liquidity ever recorded in these reports, despite Zilliqa having one of the largest market caps (or network values) among those.
-This is very promising, as there is clearly demand at current prices.
+I found Zilliqa to have buy-side Liquidity of 186.7 BTC (+50 BTC on previous figure) within 10% of spot price across all listed exchanges, equating to a strong 1.01% of its Network Value (down from 1.86% in the previous report).
+This is the highest nominal degree of buy-side liquidity recorded in these reports, and despite the decline in relative liquidity (a symptom of the increase in market cap since the previous report) it is still among the highest figures for that metric also.
+Promising stuff for speculators.

-Concerning sell-side Liquidity, Zilliqa was found to have 285.8mn ZIL available for purchase in the orderbooks across all listed exchanges, equating to 2.89% of its Circulating Supply; placing it in the top third for sell-side liquidity, although not particularly high among those.
-This suggests to me that, whilst there is clearly some desire for holders to sell their ZIL, there is a clear imbalance here and, from a speculator’s perspective, purely based on the liquidity metrics, this seems like a golden opportunity thus far.
+Concerning sell-side Liquidity, Zilliqa was found to have 401,471,513 ZIL (+115mn ZIL since the previous report) available for purchase in the orderbooks across all listed exchanges, equating to 3.51% of its Circulating Supply; placing it in the top third for sell-side liquidity, although not particularly high among those.
+This suggests to me that, whilst there is clearly some desire for holders to sell their ZIL, there is a clear imbalance here and, from a speculator’s perspective, the demand seems to significantly outweigh the supply.

 However, more significant is the relationship between this Supply Emission and the Volume metrics mentioned above:

-Given that 837m ZIL will be minted annually, we can work out that the average daily supply emission is 2.295mn ZIL, or 1.73 BTC-worth at current prices.
-This equates to $16,808 of daily supply emission.
-As Zilliqa traded ~$1.49mn of real volume over the past 24 hours, and an average of $892k of real volume daily for the past month, we find that Zilliqa’s average daily supply emission is covered 88.6x by its 24-hour volume and 53x by its Average Exchange Volume.
-Further, Liquidity of 137.15 BTC covers the average daily supply emission by 79x.
+Given that 840m ZIL will be minted annually, we can work out that the average daily supply emission is 2.3mn ZIL, or 3.7 BTC-worth at current prices.
+This equates to $66,694 of daily supply emission.
+As Zilliqa traded ~$40mn of real volume over the past 24 hours, and an average of $15.89mn of real volume daily for the past month, we find that Zilliqa’s average daily supply emission is covered 602.6x by its 24-hour volume and 238x by its Average Exchange Volume (up almost five-fold from the first report).
+Further, Liquidity of 186.67 BTC covers the average daily supply emission by 50.5x.
 Clearly, there are no real headwinds for price growth with regards to emission.

 In short, any decreases in price are undoubtedly driven either by distribution from larger holders or distribution from smaller holders, and not from the daily emissions being dumped on the market.